wilk/ng-websocket/README.md

 ng-websocket
 ============

-AngularJS HTML5 WebSocket powerful module
+AngularJS HTML5 WebSocket powerful wrapper module to develop with ease and fun!

 # Index